m-gracia/esp32-bike-computer-main/README.md

 - Tire pressure level, temperature and low battery alert from TPMS BLE sensors.
 - Date, time and altitude from GPS.
 - Weather prediction from OpenWeatherMap.
-- Speed limit and street name from Microsoft Maps.
+- Speed limit and street name from Azure Maps.
 - Sends GPS latitude and longitude to a web server.
 - Shows the location from the web server on a map.